a2stuff/a2d/src/mgtk/MGTK.md

 ```

 #### DrawText ($19)
-Draw string at the pen location of the current graphport (as left, baseline)
+Draw string at the pen location of the current GrafPort (as left, baseline)

 Parameters:
 ```